Lightning-Universe/lightning-flash/docs/source/reference/semantic_segmentation.rst

 Inference
 *********

-A :class:`~flash.vision.SemanticSegmentation` `fcn_resnet50` pre-trained on `CARLA <http://carla.org/>`_ simulator is provided for the inference example.
+A :class:`~flash.image.SemanticSegmentation` `fcn_resnet50` pre-trained on `CARLA <http://carla.org/>`_ simulator is provided for the inference example.

-Use the :class:`~flash.vision.SemanticSegmentation` pretrained model for inference on any string sequence using :func:`~flash.vision.SemanticSegmentation.predict`:
+Use the :class:`~flash.image.SemanticSegmentation` pretrained model for inference on any string sequence using :func:`~flash.image.SemanticSegmentation.predict`:

 .. literalinclude:: ../../../flash_examples/predict/semantic_segmentation.py
     :language: python